visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA/README.md

-# WiFi-remote-for-Bestway-Lay-Z-SPA
+# WiFi-remote-for-Bestway-Lay-Z-SPA (including 2021 year model)
 ## Hack - ESP8266 as WiFi remote control for Bestway Lay-Z spa Helsinki<br>
 ### Disclaimer: As mentioned, this is a hack.
 If anything breaks it breaks and it's your fault.<br>
 ### Caution - unplug mains power to the pump before trying to replicate this hack, or you can die! <br>
 <br>
+### News: To enable 2021 support, you just need to comment out one line in the file BWC_8266_globals.h.
+It is (in addition to hardcode in globals.h) possible to set/change MQTT credentials via web interface.<br>

-### News: A four wire version uploaded!
-Only tested with the pump inside the house.
+4-wire version: Only tested with the pump inside the house.
 No pool or water connected yet.
 More info in the CODE/BW4W folder.
 <br><br>
 Code/BWC_v2.0.0 is a *LIBRARY*.
 Copy the whole folder "BWC_v2.0.0" to ...arduino/Libraries/ Then open IDE and pick FILE/EXAMPLES/BWC_v2.0.0/...ino
 Follow instructions in the code. <br>